Anxiety Disorders

 Acceptance and Commitment Therapy (ACT) teaches you to accept anxious thoughts rather than fighting them, while committing to actions aligned with your values.

 Dialectical Behavior Therapy (DBT) combines CBT techniques with mindfulness skills and is helpful when anxiety co-occurs with emotional dysregulation.
+The four core DBT skills modules — mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness — give you concrete tools for the moments anxiety spikes.
 Online DBT therapy is available for those who prefer remote sessions.

 Medication — SSRIs and SNRIs are commonly prescribed for anxiety disorders and can be used alone or in combination with therapy.
 Benzodiazepines may be used short-term but carry risks of dependence.
 You can also explore whether online EMDR might be appropriate if your anxiety has a trauma component.